-Pupils, staff and parents understand how our school will support pupils with medical conditions
+- Pupils, staff and parents understand how our school will support pupils with medical conditions - Pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities

-Pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities.
 The governing board will implement this policy by:

-- > Making sure sufficient staff are suitably trained - > Making staff aware of pupils' conditions, where appropriate - Making sure there are cover arrangements to ensure someone is always available to support pupils with medical conditions - Providing supply teachers with appropriate information about the policy and relevant pupils Developing and monitoring individual healthcare plans (IHPs)
+- Making sure sufficient staff are suitably trained - Making staff aware of pupils' conditions, where appropriate - Making sure there are cover arrangements to ensure someone is always available to support pupils with medical conditions - Providing supply teachers with appropriate information about the policy and relevant pupils where necessary. - Developing and monitoring individual healthcare plans (IHPs)

-The named person with responsibility for implementing this policy is Marie Crowe.
+The named person with responsibility for implementing this policy is Vikki Wilson (Head of School).